 Subjects are delivered through a state-of-the-art learning portal, Blackboard, which has been purpose built for JNI.
 Each subject is facilitated by a dedicated online lecturer who guides the learning process and provides academic support.
 During your course, you will be able to connect with your lecturers and fellow students through group activities and various communication channels, including discussion forums, message boards, blogs and wikis.
 You will be able to monitor your own progress with self-review quizzes and receive immediate results and feedback.
 Assessments (quizzes / case studies etc) are submitted and marked online, excluding the mandatory Compulsory Workshops.

 Your course is made up of a total of 8 subjects – whether you study online or on-campus.
 All part-time subjects start and finish within a total 12 week period.

-Online students studying part time should set aside 12 hours per week for studying their subjects.
-In addition to these subjects, online students will have attended 3 Compulsory Workshops on-campus throughout their course.
+Online students studying part time should set aside 30 hours per week for studying their subjects.

 For on-campus students studying part time, every 3 hour part-time subject requires approximately 7 hours of self-study per week.
 Each 6hr part-time subject requires approximately 14 hours of self-study per week.

 All students are required to do 100 hrs of industry placement as part of their diploma studies.